protodev-rage/reproduce-multichain-hash/README.md

 - paste the output (public session data) of previous command in `data.txt`
 - go to gas tank history and click on the url for the latest 2 debit transaction (this transaction setup the session) it will open up the transaction on network explorer
 - click on "click to see more" and then click on "decode input data" and pick up values of (callGasLimit, verificationGasLimit, maxFeePerGas, maxPriorityFeePerGas, paymasterAndData)
-- go to `index.ts` and replace the above values for both the chains in line 126 to 150
+- go to `index.ts` and replace the above values (total 10) for both the chains in line 126 to 150
 - run `ts-node -r node-localstorage/register index.ts 'YOUR_EOA_ADDRESS' && rm -rf scratch`